10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 Johnston Canyon to Ink Pots

-Challenges of this trail includes crowded areas and steep inclines.
-The trail consists of beautiful scenery including majestic waterfalls.
-Starting off with the hike as early as better will help you have a better and enjoyable experience.
+Challenges of this trail include crowded areas and steep inclines.
+The trail consists of beautiful scenery, including majestic waterfalls.
+Starting off with the hike as early as possible will help you have a better and more enjoyable experience.

 Johnston Canyon to Upper Falls: Best Hiking Trails in Canada